Practice Areas

-9/11 rescue and recovery workers at heightened risk of developing lung cancer
+9/11 rescue and recovery workers: Risk of lung cancer

 Research done in the years following the 9/11 attacks has shown a major increase in lung cancer among WTC rescue and recovery workers.
 These studies have found that workers who were exposed to the toxic dust and debris at the WTC site were at a much higher risk of developing lung cancer compared to the general population.
 The risk of lung cancer was particularly elevated among workers who spent longer periods of time at the site and who were exposed to higher levels of hazardous substances.